Stairs. Entry group. Materials. Doors. Locks. Design

 5 kg From 1600

-Dolomite lime in bulk in bags is cheaper (the price is from 135 rubles / kg), but it is more difficult for the seller to store it, and it is impossible for the buyer to determine the expiration date.
-It is safer to buy in the original packaging in bags of 1 and 5 kg.
+Dolomite lime in bulk in bags is cheaper (price from 135 rubles/kg), but it is more difficult for the seller to store it, and it is impossible for the buyer to determine the shelf life.
+It is safer to buy in original packaging in bags of 1 and 5 kg.

-Dolomite flour, in addition to providing nutrients for plants, helps to change the acidity of the soil, bringing it into line with the needs of plants.
-Previously, lime flour was used for this purpose, but dolomite, unlike lime, contains much more nutrients and is often used as a supplement to balanced fertilizers.
+Dolomite flour, in addition to providing nutrients for plants, helps change the acidity of the soil, bringing it into line with the needs of the plants.
+Previously, lime flour was used for this purpose, but dolomite, unlike lime, contains much more nutrients and is often used as an addition to balanced fertilizers.

 Dolomite is a mineral containing calcium and magnesium.
 Dolomite flour is produced by grinding dolomite to a powder consistency.
 Hence the name of the fertilizer.
-The best dolomite mixes contain 8 to 12 percent magnesium and 18 to 22 percent calcium.
-These elements contribute to soil deoxidation and provide valuable plant nutrients.
+The best dolomite mixtures contain 8 to 12 percent magnesium and 18 to 22 percent calcium.
+These elements help deoxidize the soil and provide valuable nutrients for plants.
 Dolomite may contain sodium, but it should only be 0.2 percent or less.
-A large amount of sodium can change the salinity of the soil, which will negatively affect the plants.
+A large number of sodium can change the salinity of the soil, which will negatively affect plants.

-Dolomite flour is used to increase soil pH (deacidification), in agriculture and gardening.
-Thanks to the neutralization of acidity, plants can easily absorb nutrients.
-Dolomite also improves soil texture and helps convert other nutrients into usable forms for the following vegetables to assimilate:
+Dolomite flour is used to increase soil pH (reduce acidity), in agriculture and gardening.
+By neutralizing acidity, plants can easily absorb nutrients.
+Dolomite also improves soil texture and helps convert other nutrients into convenient forms for absorption by the following vegetables:

 • peas;